mitch104/twitter-clone/README.md

 # Twitter Clone

-A Twitter clone built with Django, Postgres and HTMX.
+A Twitter clone built with Django, Postgres, HTMX, Celery, Redis and Docker.

 ## Features